Sujan-Bhattarai12/crop_yield_predictor/README.md

 ## Problem Statement
 The app addresses the following key questions:
-1. Can we accurately predict crop yield based on features such as area, production, season, and crop type?
+1. Can I accurately predict crop yield based on features such as area, production, season, and crop type?
-2. How can we forecast future yields using time series methods?
+2. How can I forecast future yields using time series methods?
 3. What are the underlying statistical properties of the dataset (e.g., distribution, correlation, normality)?
 4. How can machine learning and forecasting methods be combined in a single interface for better insights?